 The rapid pace of advancement of the modern industry has brought in its fold an umpteen number of changes and development which are also accompanied by the due amount of fallouts.
 As is the law of nature, every expansion needs readjustment and resettlements.
-The same is reflected in the fast progressing world in terms of extensive physical expansions, including construction and renovation of existing structures.
+The same is reflected in the fast progressing world concerning extensive physical expansions, including construction and renovation of existing structures.

-However, every type of a construction project, whether commercial or domestic are accompanied by enormous heaps of construction waste, causing problems of huge proportions ranging from mere inconvenience to environmental problem and even a major hazard in the long run.
+However, every type of a construction project, whether commercial or domestic are accompanied by enormous heaps of construction waste, causing problems of huge proportions ranging from mere inconvenience to an environmental issue and even a significant hazard in the long run.

-As a concept, construction waste management has a critical importance in terms of conservation of resources and harnessing maximum energy for production and development.
+As a concept, construction waste management has critical importance regarding conservation of resources and harnessing maximum energy for production and development.

-To begin with, an effective construction waste management program has a long-term effect in reducing costs to a considerable extent.
-It is an important fact that the recycling, reusing and salvaging construction waste can always save a lot of financial resources.
-In fact, an increasing number of contractors are now making changes in they operations and practice to take advantage of reduced waste disposal costs and revenues that are derived from recycle and reuse of such materials.
+To begin with, an active waste management program has a long-term effect in reducing costs to a considerable extent.
+It is an essential fact that the recycling, reusing and salvaging construction waste can always save a lot of financial resources.
+In fact, an increasing number of contractors are now making changes in the operations and practice to take advantage of reduced waste disposal costs and revenues that are derived from recycle and reuse of such materials.

-Another important benefit of the process of construction waste management is the marketing edge it gives c contractor over its competitors.
-In the era of environmental awareness and minimization of wastage of resources, service providers following desirable construction waste management practices are likely to enjoy a greater goodwill and credibility in the industry.
+Another substantial benefit of the process of waste management is the marketing edge it gives a contractor over its competitors.
+In the era of environmental awareness and minimization of wastage of resources, service providers following desirable construction waste management practices are likely to enjoy higher goodwill and credibility in the industry.

-Following appropriate construction waste management practices also leads to enormous environmental benefits, such as reducing the dependence on natural resources such as trees, oil and minerals.
-However, the greatest benefit associated with construction waste management in this context is the reduction in pollution.
+Following appropriate construction practices also leads to enormous environmental benefits, such as reducing the dependence on natural resources such as trees, oil, and minerals.
+However, the most significant advantage associated with construction waste in this context is the reduction in pollution.

-In addition to the above, ethically planned and carry outed construction waste management services can go a long way in helping the economy through creation of jobs related to salvaging and recycling of resources.
+In addition to the above, ethically planned and carried out waste management services for construction can go a long way in helping the economy through the creation of jobs related to salvaging and recycling of resources.
 In some situations, a large number of charitable organizations planning any of such projects can even use the construction waste picked up from the sites.

-In order to plan an effective construction waste management service, it is first important to analyze and decide on a few crucial factors.
-The most important amongst these factors are the analysis of the nature of the construction waste as against the results expected from the entire process of recycling, along with the elementary plan of the contractor in context of waste management.
+In order to plan an efficient construction waste management service, it is first essential to analyze and decide on a few crucial factors.
+The most important amongst these factors is the analysis of the nature of the construction waste as against the results expected from the entire process of recycling, along with the simple plan of the contractor in context of waste management.